TomF4/URLShortener/README.md

 Take a URL<br />
 Generate short id<br />
 Store URL and id in db<br />
-When URL is used look up URL with ID passed and return URL<br />
+When request recieved, lookup URL with id and redirect